-What Happens if You Miss a Student Loan Payment?
+What Happens if I Miss a Student Loan Payment?

 What Happens if I Miss a Federal Student Loan Payment?

-Starting from the day after you miss a payment, your loan is considered delinquent.
+Normally, your student loan is considered delinquent the day after you miss a payment.
 Even if you start making the next payments, your account will remain delinquent until you make up for the missed payment or receive deferment or forbearance.

 Once 90 days pass, your loan servicer will let the major credit reporting agencies know that your loan is delinquent.
 Your credit score will take a hit, making it more difficult to qualify for good terms on loans or credit cards or to rent an apartment.